 What are the causes for this type of crash?

-Two major causes for these types or crashes are under-inflated tires and/or tires with worn down tire treads.
-Other causes can include a manufacturing defect in the tire or its tread, poorly maintained road conditions, such as potholes or debris in the roadway, and “overloading” of the vehicle that experiences a tire blowout.
+Two major causes of tire blowout accidents in Michigan are under-inflated tires and/or tires with worn down tire treads.
+Other causes can include a manufacturing defect in the tire or its tread, poorly maintained road conditions, such as potholes or debris in the roadway, and “overloading” of the vehicle that experiences a blowout.

 You may be able to sue: (1) the at-fault driver of the car whose tire had a blowout for negligent inspection, maintenance and/or vehicle overload; (2) the auto insurance company that refused to pay your No-Fault benefits; (3) the mechanic/service shop who negligently installed or repaired the tire; (4) the tire manufacturer for faulty design/construction and failure to warn; and/or (5) the road commission who failed to keep the roadway in safe repair assuming the road commission or municipality had notice and the condition existed for some length of time.